 It's also used to support pupils with parents in the regular armed forces - this part of it is known as the service premium.

 The grant may be spent:

 - For the educational benefit of pupils registered at your school or at other maintained schools or academies

-- On community facilities, such as services whose provision furthers any charitable purpose for the benefit of pupils at your school or their families, or people who live or work in your school's locality
+- On community facilities, such as charitable services which benefit pupils at your school or their families or people who live or work in your school's locality

 Your board is responsible for making sure the pupil premium funding is spent on improving the attainment of eligible pupils.
 Your board and/or link governor should monitor:

-- The spending of the pupil premium - make sure money is spent in identifiable ways to support target groups of pupils
+- The spending of the pupil premium - make sure money is spent in identifiable ways to support targeted groups of pupils

-- The impact of spending on target groups - all schools are required to publish pupil premium impact reports
+- The impact of spending on targeted groups - all schools are required to publish pupil premium impact reports

-- The attainment and progress of different groups of pupils over time to provide evidence of how eligible pupils are progressing compared with others.
-Data should demonstrate effective spending
+- The attainment and progress of eligible pupils compared with others